ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Uncommon block size

 For unknown reasons, some decoders have chosen to support only common block sizes except for the last block.
-Therefore, maximum compatibility with decoders is achieved when creating FLAC files using common block sizes, as listed in section [block size bits](#block-size-bits), for all but the last block.
+Therefore, maximum compatibility with decoders is achieved when creating FLAC files using common block sizes, as listed in (#block-size-bits), for all but the last block.

 ## Uncommon bit depth